scality/cloudserver/docs/DOCKER.rst

 For continuous integration with Docker
 --------------------------------------

-When you start the Docker Scality S3 server image, you can adjust the configuration of the Scality S3 server instance by passing one or more environment variables on the docker run command line.
+When you start the Docker Scality Zenko CloudServer image, you can adjust the configuration of the Scality Zenko CloudServer instance by passing one or more environment variables on the docker run command line.

 Environment Variables